FluxML/Flux.jl/docs/src/training/training.md

 Such an object contains a reference to the model's parameters, not a copy, such that after their training, the model behaves according to their updated values.

-When it is desired to not include all the model parameters (for e.g. transfer learning), we can simply not pass in those layers into our call to `params`.

 Handling all the parameters on a layer by layer basis is explained in the [Layer Helpers](../models/basics.md) section.
 Also, for freezing model parameters, see the [Advanced Usage Guide](../models/advanced.md).

 ## Datasets